TeoZosa/cookiecutter-cruft-poetry-tox-pre-commit-ci-cd-instance/README.md

 Code Quality
 ------------

-We are using [`pre-commit`](https://pre-commit.com/) for our code quality static analysis automation and management framework.
+We use [`pre-commit`](https://pre-commit.com/) for our static analysis automation and management framework.

 To invoke the analyses and auto-formatting over all version-controlled files, run: